mathigon/tropicsu/lessons/tragedy-of-commons/content.md

 ::: .teaching-notes

-Discuss the solutions though reading “Climate Change: The Ultimate Tragedy of the Commons” by Jouni Paavola.
+Discuss the how climate change is described as the tragedy of commons using the reading “Climate Change: The Ultimate Tragedy of the Commons” by Jouni Paavola.
+Discuss solutions to this problem with your students using the reading.

+:::

+* Read “Climate Change: The Ultimate Tragedy of the Commons” by Jouni Paavola in “Property in Land and Other Resources”:
-This reading describes climate change as a tragedy of the commons problem (atmospheric sinks for greenhouse gases are the commons) and analyzes the current state of climate change governance.
+* This reading describes climate change as a tragedy of the commons problem (atmospheric sinks for greenhouse gases are the commons) and analyzes the current state of climate change governance.
 It also discusses polycentricity as a governance approach to address global climate change at various levels and scales, providing specific examples ofthe Cities for Climate Change program and the Cement Sustainability Initiative.

-:::

-Read “Climate Change: The Ultimate Tragedy of the Commons” by Jouni Paavola in “Property in Land and Other Resources”:

 {div.large-link} [Go to the Reading](https://www.lincolninst.edu/sites/default/files/pubfiles/climate-change_0.pdf)